OIRNOIR/WackyWebM/README.md

 - FFprobe (included with FFmpeg)
 - Various NPM packages (simply run `npm i` in the project directory after installing node to install them automatically)

-Further information about dependencies and help installing them can be found [On this page](docs/dependencies.md)
+Further information about dependencies and help installing them can be found [on this page](docs/dependencies.md)

 ## Running